 There are any number of reasons to include raised beds in your garden — to combat poor soil, to adequately grow root vegetables, or simply to save your back from bending over to ground level.
-But once you’ve decided to create the raised beds, how do you know what kind of design to use?
+But once you’ve decided to create the raised beds, how do you know which of the many raised garden bed designs to use?
 There are more options than you might think, and while there are certainly practical considerations to take into account, the aesthetic ones are just as valid.

 So what do you need to know?
 Follow three easy steps to before starting construction — we know that good, successful gardens are mostly in the planning and preparation!